vvebvvizard/get-iconpaper/README.md

     <link href="geticonpaper/geticonpaper.css" rel="stylesheet" type="text/css" media="screen" />

-2/ Include the [geticonpaper.php](https://github.com/gor0n/Get-Iconpaper/blob/master/geticonpaper/geticonpaper.php) file on your page with `<php include>` ( in this file you can change the layout and reorganize all elements )
+2/ Include the [geticonpaper.php](https://github.com/gor0n/Get-Iconpaper/blob/master/geticonpaper/geticonpaper.php) file on your page with `<?php include ?>` ( in this file you can change the layout and reorganize all elements )

     <?php include('geticonpaper/geticonpaper.php'); ?>